SoftwareAG/webmethods-helm-charts/microservicesruntime/helm/README.md

 ### Service Monitor

 A Service Monitor CRD can be created optional.
 Anywhere, the custom kind `ServiceMonitor` must be registered as Kubernetes object.
 If not, you can apply it with ...

 ```
 kubectl apply -f https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/main/bundle.yaml
 ```

-### Create Image for Microservices Runtime
+### Build Image for Microservices Runtime

 The default is to pull the image from Software AG Containers Registry `sagcr.azurecr.io/webmethods-microservicesruntime`.

-If you need to create an own image with additional webMethods product components, you can use the utility [image-creator-using-Azure-DevOps](../../utils/image-creator-using-azure-devops/README.md).
+If you need to build an own image with additional webMethods product components, you can use the utility [image-builder-using-Azure-DevOps](../../utils/image-builder-using-azure-devops/README.md).
 On starting the pipeline, you can define a list of product components.
 You should set in field `List of product components ...` the value `MSC,PIEContainerExternalRDBMS` (as minimum) to create an image with product Microservices Runtime and Database Drivers to connect external databases.

 ### Licenses